 Take a cruise on the blue Danube

 Spend the day at your leisure.
-You might wish to take a stroll through Vienna’s pedestrian zone, stopping at the Hotel Sacher for a taste of its world-famous Sachertorte, or view the elegant Lipizzaner horses in the Spanish Riding School.
-Or choose to join an optional riverboat cruise along the scenic banks of the Danube with a stop in Dürnstein.
+You might wish to take a stroll through Vienna’s pedestrian zone, stopping at the Hotel Sacher for a taste of its worldfamous Sachertorte, or view the elegant Lipizzaner horses in the Spanish Riding School.
+Or, choose to join an optional riverboat cruise along the scenic banks of the Danube including a stop in Dürnstein en route to Melk.